nyghtowl/Neural_Nets_GPUs/README.md

 - Mac specific at this [link](http://caffe.berkeleyvision.org/install_osx.html)

 - When setting up on Mac, there are a couple key points:
-	- be sure to *brew update*
+	- Update brew:

+		$ brew update

-	- note: incompatible with boost 1.58.0 so use the following in setup for pre requirements:
+	- Setup correct boost version because incompatible with boost 1.58.0.
+Use the following as of June 2015:

 		$ brew uninstall boost boost-python
 		$ cd $(brew --prefix)